As of October 2022, the Canadian border is fully open to travellers with no pandemic-related restrictions.

 - COVID-19 pre-entry and arrival tests are not required.

 - Using the ArriveCAN app is not required.

 That's great news for us here in Northern Ontario—from our lodges to our motels, our restaurants to our boutiques, our campgrounds to our outfitters—we're all excited to be welcoming our U.S. friends back to our amazing province.

 This guidance could change at any time if deemed necessary for public health.
 Consult the Government of Canada travel site for the most recent updates and requirements.

 so What do Americans need to cross the border into Ontario in 2023?

 Just your passport!
 And a sense of adventure, of course.

 Do I need to wear a mask when I'm visiting Ontario?

-Due to its location alongside the Northern Minnesota border, Northwestern Ontario's Sunset Country is especially dependant on its American visitors and is looking forward to welcoming back Americans this summer.
+Due to its location alongside the Northern Minnesota border, Northwestern Ontario's Sunset Country is especially dependent on its American visitors and is looking forward to welcoming back Americans this summer.